finnito/blog/content/posts/2020-01-07-2019-in-review/2020-01-07-year-in-review.md

 It has been really exciting and rewarding to be finally in the workforce (and to get paid, if I'm honest).
 I mucked around at University for 6 years in the end, so it was nice to properly join the adult world.

-Teaching, as in all jobs, has its ups and down, its period of stress and periods in the duldrums.
+Teaching, as in all jobs, has its ups and down, its period of stress and periods in the [doldrums](https://en.wikipedia.org/wiki/Intertropical_Convergence_Zone).
 But, it has consistently challenged me throughout the year, made me aware of some of my foibles and some of my strengths.
 There have been more than a few me late nights and early mornings trying to get ready for day, trying to finish marking or to write reports.

 It has been hard.